pipong/python/README.md

 ## Raspberry Pi B+ Set Up Instruction

 Install **Raspbian** onto the Raspberry Pi B+.
 Once installed run the following commands in the terminal.
+Ensure you are connected to the internet when running these commands.
+Be patient as some of the commands will take several minutes to execute.

 *sudo apt-get update*
 *sudo apt-get install python-dev python-pip*